arapulido/arapulido.github.io/blog/_posts/2023-03-15-datadog-crds.markdown

 pods-restarting   113662729   OK              2023-03-15T10:06:49Z   2023-03-15T10:10:49Z   OK            5m52s
 ```

-You can find a set of examples for `DatadogMonitor` resources in their [git repository](https://github.com/DataDog/datadog-operator/tree/main/examples/datadogmonitor).
+You can find a set of examples for `DatadogMonitor` resources with their different monitor types in their [git repository](https://github.com/DataDog/datadog-operator/tree/main/examples/datadogmonitor).

 ## DatadogMetric